 Nejat Mussa is a second-year student at NYU Abu Dhabi where she is majoring in Psychology and Social Research and Public Policy.
 Having lived in Ethiopia her entire life (before college), she has witnessed many issues associated with public health intervention designs and health delivery which have heightened her aspiration to engage in health-related fields in the long term.
 She is especially interested in maternal and child health, a public health concern which affects lives of hundreds of people daily- in Ethiopia and the world at large.
 Her first encounter with PHTT was in 2018 when she was a participant in the conference.
 Driven by the opportunities the conference has provided her to address a specific public health issue with her peers around the UAE, she has continued her relationship with PHTT as a member of the core team this year.
 In her free time, she enjoys watching movies, writing poems, eating a lot and spending time with her friends.
 She is super excited to work with the core team to deliver a successful conference and learn new things from everyone!

 Tsion Solomon Gurmu is an NYU Abu Dhabi student from Ethiopia, majoring in Psychology.
-She has especial interest in public health and ways of providing effective and affordable medical care to people.
+She is especially interested in public health and ways of providing effective and affordable medical care to people.
 Tsion got involved with PHTT as a participant in 2018.
 As part of the core team now, she can’t wait to meet and have discussion about public health with everyone.
 In her free time Tsion likes watching movies and reading books.

-Tatiana Houhou is a first year student from Lebanon here at NYU Abu Dhabi.
+Tatiana Houhou: Tatiana is a first year student from Lebanon here at New York University Abu Dhabi.
 She first got in involved with PHTT as a volunteer during her freshman fall.
 Being extremely impressed by the the opportunity the conference created for people from myriad different backgrounds to come together to generate solutions and interventions to some of the most pressing health issues, she decided to join this year’s PHTT core team.
-Tatiana is interested in the theoretical aspect of biology, but is also passionate about the applied/engineering aspect of it, more accurately, bioengineering because she thinks that this brand-new approach can potentially serve as a bridge between theoretical knowledge and economic, social, and most importantly humanitarian reform and improving the quality of human life.
+Tatiana is interested in the theoretical aspect of biology, but is also passionate about the applied/ engineering aspect of it, more accurately, bioengineering because she thinks that this brand-new approach can potentially serve as a bridge between theoretical knowledge and economic, social, and most importantly humanitarian reform and improving the quality of human life.
 In short, she is particularly interested in the intersection between bioengineering, health, and thus medical intervention.
 Aside from academics, she is passionate about volunteering, basketball and singing.